1975–76 Los Angeles Kings season

-The 1975–76 Los Angeles Kings season was the Kings' ninth season in the National Hockey League.
+The 1975–76 Los Angeles Kings season was the Kings' ninth season in the National Hockey League (NHL).

 Offseason

 The Kings were coming off their most successful season ever, built largely on the strength of their defense and goaltending.
 They ranked second in fewest goals allowed in the 1974–75 season, but tied for ninth in goals scored.
 In addition, while their penalty killing was excellent, their power play ranked in the lower third of the league.

 Their early round playoff upset by Toronto (where the Kings scored only six goals in three games) prompted them to make one of the biggest trades in club history.
 High scoring superstar Marcel Dionne was in a contract dispute with the Detroit Red Wings and was available to a team that would meet his salary demands.
 So to bolster the offense, the Kings traded veteran defenseman and team captain Terry Harper and tough guy forward Dan Maloney along with draft picks to the Detroit Red Wings for future hall of famer Dionne and defenseman Bart Crashley.
 They then gave Dionne one of the richest contracts in NHL history up to that point at $300,000 per year.